tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.md

 categories: models tutorial
 ---

-When done, the first product of this thinking will be the `umxRAM()` function.
-Until then, you can treat this as a road-map, or skip ahead to learn about more functions.
+This is a bit of a road-map essay, you can skip it without losing much.

 ### Overview
-This post refers to where we'd like umx to end up: As an intelligent research assistant: asking when you are unclear, but also able to understand your intentions.
+This post refers to where we'd like `umx` to end up: As an intelligent research assistant: asking when you are unclear, but also able to understand your intentions.

+ideally it would be like [Palantir](www.Palantir.com) ☺

-It's quite hard to take an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance"Wikipedia Entry: Intentional stance")!
-So, read on.
+Assisting requires taking an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance"Wikipedia Entry: Intentional stance").
+This is hard, and can lead to black-box behavior, so, read on.

 <a name="top"></a>
 The [OpenMx](http://openmx.psyc.virginia.edu) philosophy is "no black boxes".

 Unlike, say, Mplus, OpenMx doesn't do things behind the scenes.
-This means you get just what you request: Nothing more, and nothing less.
+You get what you request: Nothing less, and Nothing more.

 Partly the OpenMx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, because that default is in the function definition.

 This means, however, that out of the box, OpenMx requires explicit setting of many things you might &ldquo;expect&rdquo; to happen automagically.
 In particular, OpenMx doesn't set values or labels.
 It also doesn't add paths or objects you don't explicitly request.
 So it doesn't add residual variances or covariances among exogenous variables.

-The goal of `umx` is to take a slightly different perspective, perhaps best phrased as *"What you expect is what you get"*.
+The goal of `umx` is to take a slightly different perspective, perhaps best phrased as *"It's easy to realise your expectations"*.

-It will be conservative in doing what you expect, so when you say *"I, did not, ask for that path in this model"* it won't be there :-).
-So…
+`umx` is [conservative](https://en.wikipedia.org/wiki/Moral_Foundations_Theory) in doing what you expect.

 # Things that go without saying…